ratboy666/am9511/README.md

 # am9511
-This is a library to allow conversion of 32 bit floating point formats.
+AM9511 floating point chip emulator.
+Includes a library to allow conversion of 32 bit floating point formats.
 AM9511, Microsoft, IEEE, Hi-Tech C formats are supported.
-Emulation of the AM9511 is the end goal.

 This is designed to run both on a Z80, or on a generic sytem with gcc (or tcc).

 Some sample reference floating values are given for tests.

-The next part is an emulation of the AM9511A chip.
 We are mapping AM9511 functionality into the host, for future integration into 8080/Z80 (or other) emulators.
 This part could be used with 8080, Z80, 8085, 6800, z8000, and even Apple 2 (6502) systems, providing 16 and 32 bit integer and 32 bit floating point.

 test.com is a basic test of the emulator (note -- basic functions are implemented, advanced features (SQRT, PWR, SIN, etc) are not yet).
 Beginning test of arithmetic.

+(test14.com, test58.com)

+test58.com works with gcc -- but fails with HI-TECH C. This is due to an error in the compiler.
+I am looking for a work-around now.

 testhw.com is the same as test.com, but runs on the actual chip: